Kendis is a digital solution for PI, Tribe and Big room Planning that works on top of Jira and Azure Boards.

 “LeSS is incomplete.
 It has the space for the vast situational learning.” - from the Book: Large Scale Scrum, More with LeSS by Craig Larman and Bas Vode

 You may need to abandon your current organizational structure and change your present development techniques drastically in order to embrace LeSS completely.
 The organizational structure is completely different from traditional program management.
-It is recommended by LeSS to start applying principles of LeSS with one scrum team and adapt the change step by step.
+It is recommended by LeSS to start applying the principles of LeSS with one scrum team and adapt the change step by step.